Fall Creek (Middle Fork Willamette River tributary)

 Fall Creek is a 34 mi tributary of the Middle Fork Willamette River in Lane County in the U.S. state of Oregon.
 Beginning in the Cascade Range, the creek flows generally west through the Willamette National Forest to enter the Middle Fork upstream of Jasper, southeast of Springfield and Eugene.

-Along its upper and middle reaches, the creek flows by many campgrounds, picnic sites, a state park, and the Fall Creek National National Recreation Trail.
+Along its upper and middle reaches, the creek flows by many campgrounds, picnic sites, a state park, and the Fall Creek National Recreation Trail.
 Fall Creek Reservoir is a man-made reservoir where the stream is impounded by Fall Creek Dam.
 Below the dam, the small communities of Unity and Fall Creek lie along the lower reaches.
 Two covered bridges carry rural roads over the creek, one at Unity and the other further downstream.

 Tributaries

 Named tributaries of Fall Creek from source to mouth are Buzzard, Briem, Saturn, Delp, and Ninemile creeks.
 Then come Gold, Pacific, Tiller, Marine, Hehe, Small, and Gibraltar creeks.
 Further downstream are Alder, Puma, Jones, Portland, and Andy creeks.